-Charter schools authorized by the Idaho Public Charter School Commission or a college or university are automatically LEAs.
-A district authorized school may with the approval of the district become an LEA.
+Charter schools authorized by the Idaho Public Charter School Commission are automatically LEAs.
 A charter school LEA, whether virtual or brick-and-mortar or combination thereof, has an obligation to accept and appropriately serve students with disabilities and is solely responsible to ensure that the requirements of the IDEA are met with respect to students enrolled.
 Compliance with the IDEA, Part B, is required regardless of whether the public charter school receives any Part B funds.
 A charter school LEA shall:

-- 1. participate in all monitoring activities conducted by the SDE; and, - 2. in its first year of operation, participate in an onsite technical assistance visit by an SDE special education team to ensure that the essential components of a special education program are in place.
+- 1. participate in all monitoring activities conducted by the SDE; and, - in its first year of operation, participate in an onsite technical assistance visit by an SDE special education team to ensure that the essential components of a special education program are in place.